PdxCodeGuild/Full-Stack-Day-Class/notes/debugging-basic.md

 * `NameError` -- No variable or function known by that name.
 * `ValueError` -- A value you're using doesn't make sense in the context.
-* `TypeError` -- You're using the wrong type.
+* `TypeError` -- Using the wrong type.
-* `SyntaxError` -- You're not writing Python correctly.
+* `SyntaxError` -- Code doesn't follow proper Python syntax.
+E.g. mismatched parentheses, etc.

+There are [many more exceptions](https://docs.python.org/3.5/library/exceptions.html#concrete-exceptions) Python can give you.
+If you get a new one, look up its meaning.

 ## Double Check Mental Model

 Data is invisible unless you print it.

 * Double check each operation is returning what you expect.